cannatag/ldap3/README.txt

 Contact me
 ----------

-For any information, suggestion and bug reporting you can contact me at python3ldap@gmail.com or join the python3-ldap mailing list at http://mail.python.org/mailman/listinfo/python3-ldap
+For any information and suggestion  you can contact me at python3ldap@gmail.com or join the python3-ldap mailing list at http://mail.python.org/mailman/listinfo/python3-ldap

+You can also open a ticket on https://www.assembla.com/spaces/python3-ldap/support/tickets

 =========
 CHANGELOG
 =========
 * 0.6.0 - 2013.09.16
     - Moved to beta!
+    - Added support site hosted on www.assembla.com
+    - Added public svn repository on www.assembla.com
     - Added getInfo to server object, parameter can be: GET_NO_INFO, GET_DSA_INFO, GET_SCHEMA_INFO, GET_ALL_INFO
     - Added method to read the schema from the server.
 Schema is decoded and returned in different dictionaries of the  server.schema object
     - Updated connection usage info (elapsed time is now computed when connection is closed)